-Hospice Care can be provided in a person's home or at an assisted living facility or nursing home.
+Hospice Care can be provided in a person's home, at an assisted living facility, a nursing home or a hospital.
 However, if a person's symptoms become too difficult or complex to manage, residential hospice care may be beneficial.
 Members of the staff at Quiet Oaks are experts at managing pain, nausea, breathing difficulties, anxiety, and other debilitating symptoms that may be present at the end-of-life.
 Residential hospice enables family members to focus on their loved one rather than care giving.
 Give us a call and we will help you make the best decision for you and your family.

 SEARCH OUR SITE